 All concerns or enquires about a pupil with special education needs and/or disabilities or the SEND provision should be dealt with by the class teacher, the SENDCo or the Headteacher.
-If a parent/carer does not feel an issue has been resolved effectively, please refer to the School's complaints policy here: Ventrus-Complaints-Policy-2022-Final.pdf
+If a parent/carer does not feel an issue has been resolved effectively, please refer to the School's complaints policy here.